The Last Olympian: Prophecy

+It was first thought that it was only referring to one half-blood, but it is revealed in The Last Olympian to be referring to two—Percy Jackson (the half-blood), and Luke Castellan (the hero).

 Reception

 The New York Times called the novel "both exciting and entertaining."
 While the review notes that the pace sometimes bordered on "frantic," distracting from weaker plot points, the book as a whole remains "clever" and "enjoyably hair-raising."
-The non-profit Common Sense Media warned parents that this final book in the series contains more violence than the previous entries, but praised the book overall, giving it five out of five stars.
+Common Sense Media warned parents that this final book in the series contains more violence than the previous entries, but praised the book overall, giving it five out of five stars.
 Kirkus Reviews reviewed the book positively, observing that "Riordan masterfully orchestrates the huge cast of characters and manages a coherent, powerful tale at once exciting, philosophical and tear-jerking."